 The Gatekeeper’s Lodge, which is designed to complement the Mansion in style, is tucked just inside the Seventh Street Gate.

 The Raymond Hall Complex is north of the Mansion and is separated from it by the Formal Garden.
 Raymond Hall served as the estate stable, once housing as many as 44 horses and 90 polo ponies.
-Today, the Raymond Hall Complex houses the School of Education, a computer lab, classrooms, GCU’s Applied Behavior Analysis Clinic, and GCU’s Dining Hall and North Dining Room.
+Today, the Raymond Hall Complex houses the School of Education, classrooms, and GCU’s Dining Hall and North Dining Room.

 Overlooking the Italian Gardens at the north end of campus is the Casino, a soaring space designed as the Goulds’ winter recreation center.
 Back in the early 1900s, the word “casino” described a place for games and entertainment.
 The Casino had a grand central arena for indoor polo matches—with more floor space than the original Madison Square Garden—that is now used for concerts and other large-venue events.
 Parts of the Casino remain historically faithful, such as the Goulds’ court tennis court and bowling alley.
 Today, the Casino also houses the Offices of the Dean of Students, Student Life, Student Activities and Engagement, Health Services, and Counseling Services; TRIO–Student Support Services; the Educational Opportunity Fund (EOF) program; and the Veterans Lounge.

 The Academic Buildings

 The Sister Mary Joseph Cunningham Library houses a collection of over 160,000 books, other print materials, more than 780 serial subscriptions, and over one-half million microforms.
 This modern 44,000-square-foot building provides computer labs, an audiovisual preview room, a multimedia studio, a microforms collection, and spaces for individual and group study, as well as collections of books, e-journals, e-reserves, e-books, journals, audiovisual materials, DVDs, maps, elementary and secondary curriculum materials, courtesy borrowing cards, and the Georgian Court University archives.
 Access to collections is through the OCLC WorldShare Management Services automated system accessible from terminals within the library and from any computer connected to the campus network.
-Services include reference assistance, online database searching, interlibrary loan, bibliographic library instruction, and information literacy lectures.
-The building also houses the Writing Center, the Office of Career Services, and the Academic Development and Support Center.
+Services include reference assistance, online database searching, interlibrary loan, bibliographic library instruction, and information literacy instruction.
+The building also houses the Writing Center, the Math Lounge, the Office of Career Services, and Information Technology.

 Jeffries Hall houses the School of Arts and Sciences, Instructional Technology, Global Education Programs, and the Office of Student Success.
-There are classrooms, seminar rooms, offices, studios for fine arts, computer laboratories, the M. Christina Geis Art Gallery, and the Little Theatre.
-In a wing attached to the Jeffries Hall is the state-of-the-art Audrey Birish George Science Center, a two-story addition that offers laboratory and instruction space for scientific study.
+There are classrooms, seminar rooms, offices, studios, computer labs, the M. Christina Geis Art Gallery, and the Little Theatre.
+In a wing attached to Jeffries Hall is the state-of-the-art Audrey Birish George Science Center, a two-story facility that offers laboratory and instruction space for scientific study.

-Other buildings on the campus proper include Mercedes Hall, home to several classrooms, and Mercy Center, which houses the Office of Student Accounts, Office of the Registrar, and Office of Financial Aid.
+Other buildings on the campus proper include Mercedes Hall, home to Undergraduate and Graduate Admissions, and Mercy Center, which houses the Office of Student Accounts, Office of the Registrar, Office of Financial Aid, and Finance.